 Since January 2004 Biasutti has work at the Lamont-Doherty Earth Observatory of Columbia University, first as a post-doc under the supervision of Adam Sobel and Yochanan Kushnir, and from 2007 as a Doherty Associate Research Scientist and Lamont Associate Research Professor.

-De Mel is a 2013 C+S graduate and climate change specialist with over ten years of professional experience and is currently based at the Center for Climate Systems Research at Columbia University’s Earth Institute, where she provides technical input, research, program development, and capacity building for international and U.S. projects.
+Manishka is a 2013 C+S graduate and former C+S Alumni Board Lead.
+She has over 15 years of professional experience and is currently based at the Earth Institute's Center for Climate Systems Research/NASA GISS, where she provides technical input, research, program development, and capacity building for international and U.S. projects.

 Cynthia Thomson is the Director of Graduate Programs at the Columbia Climate School where she oversees the MA in Cimate and Society.
 She helps manage the day to day administration of the program including recruitment, student and alumni affairs, budget and admissions.
 She also spearheads strategic planning for the program through curriculum development and extracurricular activities.